When making a claim you'll be asked to provide the following:

 How can I pay my insurance premiums?

-Your insurance premium can be deducted from an account you nominate on either a fortnightly, monthly or annual basis at no extra cost.
+Your insurance premium can be deducted from an account you nominate or a credit or debit card on either a fortnightly, monthly or annual basis at no extra cost.